-I shopped for the best shoes, and got some that rocker shoes based on the recommendation of a work colleague who knew about all thing healthy.
+I shopped for the best shoes and got some rocker shoes based on the recommendation of a work colleague who knew about all things healthy.

 They might work for some, but they gave me a sciatica problem.
 I could barely move after a few days.
 I had to climb in and out of our pool on my hands and knees.
 My colleague who recommended them bought mine from me and I bought something flatter.

 We raised money.
 I’m not super good at that, but one of the Porterville girls was and she raised enough for both of us.